-All personnel entering Vistra work sites shall review and adhere to the site entry guidelines provided in Appendix D.
+All personnel entering Vistra work sites shall review and adhere to the Centers for Disease Control and Prevention (CDC) guidelines related to COVID-19.

 3.9 Document Management

 IPRG will maintain employee and contract employee training and medical surveillance records in the Maintenance Office.
 Third-party contractors are responsible for maintaining training and medical surveillance documentation for their employees.
 Third-party contractors will produce documentation upon IPRG request.